L1p0-M/L1p0-M.github.io/_posts/2022-06-17-Automatizált Médiaszerver.md

 Ahogy a nevéből is látható, a qBittorrent egy Torrent kliens.

+## Mi is a Sonarr?

+Sonarr is a PVR for Usenet and BitTorrent users.

+> Röviden: A Sonarr egy automatikus sorozat letöltő
+{: .prompt-info }

+## Mi is a Tautulli?

+Tautulli is a monitoring application that you can run alongside your Plex Media Server and tracks what has been streamed, who streamed it, when and where they streamed it, and how it was streamed.

 ## Mi is az Ombi?

 Ombi is a self-hosted web application that automatically gives your shared Plex, Emby or Jellyfin users the ability to request content by themselves!